 In my twenty-nine years in as a teacher, I have worn many hats including: California Math Science Partnership Program Manager for LAUSD; Secondary Science Advisor for Local District 2 and Central; LAUSD California State University Liaison for Secondary Science; LAUSD Curriculum Development and Facilitation Lead for Immersion Professional Development-CSUN, CSULA, and CSUDH; and Co-Administrative Principle Investigator- Howard Hughes Medical Institute Pre-college Education Partnership Program, UCLA.
 Recently I held the 2012 Research for Teachers Marine Science position on the island of Moorea, and the 2010 Tropical Ecology Mentorship of Southern California, supported by the National Science Foundation.

-I have had work published in cell abstracts, and has entries in The Journal of Student Research Abstracts Volumes 1-7.
+I have had work published in cell abstracts, and have entries in The Journal of Student Research Abstracts Volumes 1-7.
 I was an editor on the NSF Research Directors Handbook, 1st and 2nd editions.
 Along with Ken Anderson, I co-authored the Sea Urchin Activities Manual, an IISME publication for the Center for Cancer and Developmental Biology at California State University Northridge.